-Andy Gladding on New Zealand Sommelier of the Year Competition 2014
+Andy Gladding on New Zealand Sommelier of the Year Comp 2014

 Employer: Andy, there is the New Zealand Sommelier of the Year competition coming up.